Recognizing Controlling Behavior & Controlling Relationship Signs

 Manipulation

-Manipulation can take various forms, from gaslighting (making you question your memory or sanity) to stonewalling (refusing to interact with you).
+Manipulation can take various forms, from gaslighting (trying to cause you to question your memory or sanity) to stonewalling (refusing to interact with you).
 Because it can be subtle, manipulation may not always be easy to spot.
-That said, be on the lookout for behaviors meant to make you feel guilty, change your beliefs, or do things you don’t want to do.
+That said, be on the lookout for behaviors intended to influence you to feel guilty, change your beliefs, or do things you don’t want to do.

 Disrespect

 Bullying can be a common feature of an abusive relationship.
-A controlling partner may try to break someone down emotionally in order to damage their self-esteem and make them more dependent on them.
-If your partner constantly insults you, criticizes you, or makes you feel like you’re not good enough, this may be a warning sign.
+A controlling partner may try to break someone down emotionally in order to damage their self-esteem and increase the other person's dependence on them.
+If your partner constantly insults you, criticizes you, or tries to make you believe that you’re not good enough, this may be a warning sign.

 Physical control